edespino/cloudberry-site/docs/sql-stmts/reassign-owned.md

 ## Compatibility

-The `REASSIGN OWNED` command is a Cloudberry Database extension.
+The `REASSIGN OWNED` command is a Apache Cloudberry extension.

 ## See also